 What Is It?

 The Plain Writing Act (Public Law 111-274) was signed into law by the President on October 13, 2010.
 The Act, which applies to the NCUA, is intended “to improve the effectiveness and accountability of Federal agencies to the public" by promoting clear Government communication that the public can understand and use.
-For additional information go to the Plain Writing Act (opens new window).
+For additional information go to the Plain Writing Act (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 The Act requires that Federal agencies prepare certain documents intended for the public according to plain writing guidelines.
 Covered documents include documents relating to agency benefits and services and compliance with agency laws and regulations.
 They include both paper and electronic versions of documents such as letters, publications, forms, notices, and instructions.
 For a full definition of “covered documents,” go to Section 3(2) of the Plain Writing Act.